vincenttarzi/OpenCV_FingerTracker/README.md

  </p>

  NOTES:
-  - Making fine mouse movements with this program is difficult, as the center of mass of the hand histogram will always have some wiggle.
+  - Making fine mouse movements with this program is difficult, as the center of mass of the hand will always have some wiggle.
 It is recommended to use this in applications where the user wants to move the mouse to act as a pointer in general areas, as well as make simple mouse gestures (e.g. a PowerPoint presentation)
   - Parameters that can be tuned:

     - mouse.move duration can be increased or decreased.
 Increasing this will cause the program to slow down but make fewer mouse movements.
 Decreasing this will cause more jitter.